-For those of you new to this whole bar managing thing, or if you’re a bartender who keeps hearing, “Goddammit, the pour cost percentage is too high,” and you find yourself nodding and pretending to know what that means, I’m here to help.
+For those of you new to this whole bar managing thing, or if you’re a bartender who keeps hearing, “Goddammit, the pour cost percentage is too high,” and you find yourself nodding thoughtfully and pretending to know what in the hell that means, I’m here to help.

 In fact, we’re not only going to go over how to figure your overall pour cost percentage, but how to figure it for individual products so you can price them properly.
 So let’s go ahead and find out exactly what this pour cost percentage crap is all about.

-That means if your pour cost % for your beer, liquor and wine is 21%, that the bar made 79% in gross profit from those products.
+That means if your pour cost percentage for your beer, liquor and wine is 21%, then the bar made 79% in gross profit from those products.

 In five-year-old terms: At 21% pour cost, for every $1 you sell, the bar gets $0.79.